USF TGH Family Medicine Residency

 Intern Year — Foundational Training

-Build core clinical skills across inpatient medicine, emergency medicine, and outpatient family medicine.
+Build core clinical skills across inpatient medicine, obstetrics, pediatrics, and surgery.
+1–2 half days per week in continuity clinic.

 Second Year — Breadth & Depth

-Take on senior leadership roles, pursue scholarly work, and refine your independent practice.
+Take on senior supervisory roles, pursue scholarly work, and refine your independent practice.
+At least 2 half days per week in continuity clinic.

 Core Curriculum Features